Alok-Fusion/JavaPad/README.md

-Here's an updated README for "JavaPad," including the information that it's a desktop application and a placeholder for screenshots:

----

 # JavaPad

 JavaPad is a lightweight desktop text editor developed in Java, designed for Java-related programming tasks.
 It offers a user-friendly interface similar to Notepad, allowing users to create, edit, and save text files easily.